-Children may take medication, which is prescribed by a physician, received in its original container, and can get help from school personnel during the school day if:
+Children may take medication, which is prescribed by a physician, and get help from school personnel during the school day if:

 - The district designee has received a written statement from the physician detailing the medication name, method, amount, and time schedules by which the medication is to be taken; and - 2.
 Parent, guardian, or caregiver annually submits a written statement asking the school district to assist their child in taking the medication or allow the student to self-administer certain medications.
 The statement gives permission to communicate with the health care provider or pharmacist, and acknowledges understanding of how the medication will be administered.